imjonos/wsl2-docker-start/README.md

 # wsl2 docker start script
-Script adding wsl2 host to windows hosts file
-File Windows/System32/drivers/etc/hosts should be writebable for user from which launched WSL2
+Script adding wsl2 and winhost to windows hosts file File Windows/System32/drivers/etc/hosts should be writebable for user from which launched WSL2

 # How to use